guochengqian/deep_learning_phd_wiki/readme.md

 ## How to use Ibex
 ### Termius
 I would recomment a software called [termius](https://termius.com/) to all of you.
-This software keep you away from inputing account and paaword every time you want to login in the cluster.
+This software keep you away from inputing account and password every time you want to login in the cluster.

 You have to add host in termius.
-And add address, click ssh, add username and password.
+Add address, click ssh, add username and password once in termius, then you just need to click the host name then you can login into cluster(ibex).
 For example:

 - address:vlogin.ibex.kaust.edu.sa
 - username: qiang